ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-3. What does the following shorthand stand for?
+Q. What does the following shorthand stand for?

 $$
 X ∼ Binomial(n, p)